-Mr. Sanders, age 58, has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
+Mr. Sanders, age 59, has served as President and Owner of S&S Grove Management Services, Inc. since 1991.
 In addition, Mr. Sanders has ownership interests in S&S Ranch and Rancho Santo Tomas which include an aggregate of 134 acres of avocado orchards.

-Fred J. Ferrazzano
+Fred J. Ferrazzano Director since 1985

-Mr. Ferrazzano, age 72, has served as the President and Chief Executive Officer of Ferrazzano Farms, Inc. since 1973 and has owned and operated avocado groves since 1973.
+Mr. Ferrazzano, age 73, has served as the President and Chief Executive Officer of Ferrazzano Farms, Inc. since 1973 and has owned and operated avocado groves since 1973.
 He is the President and Chief Executive Officer of Westbridge Estates, Inc., a residential homes developer, and has served in such capacity since 1989.
 He has served in excess of five years as Chairman, President, and Chief Executive Officer of the Conservative Order of Good Guys, a political action committee.
 Mr. Ferrazzano is a retired Commander in the United States Navy.

-Alva V. Snider
+Alva V. Snider Director since 1987

-Mr. Snider, age 89, has owned and managed a seven-acre avocado and specialty crop grove since 1968 and is a former director of the California Avocado Commission.
+Mr. Snider, age 90, has owned and managed a seven-acre avocado and specialty crop grove since 1968 and is a former director of the California Avocado Commission.
 He is a retired manager of Shell Chemical Corp.

-Scott Van Der Kar
+Scott Van Der Kar Director since 1994

-Mr. Van Der Kar, age 51, has served as a manager of his family's farm, Pinehill Ranch, since 1978.
+Mr. Van Der Kar, age 52, has served as a manager of his family's farm, Pinehill Ranch, since 1978.
 The Van Der Kar family farms approximately 100 acres of avocados and has been delivering avocados to Calavo since 1959.
-He is a current member of the board of the California Chermoya Association, a former member of the board of the

-Santa Barbara County Workforce Investment Board, and is a former director of the Santa Barbara County Farm Bureau.
+He is a current member of the board of the California Chermoya Association, a former member of the board of the Santa Barbara County Workforce Investment Board, and is a former director of the Santa Barbara County Farm Bureau.

-J. Link Leavens
+J. Link Leavens Director since 1987

-Mr. Leavens, age 54, is the general manager of Leavens Ranches, a family partnership, that farms 1,100 acres of lemons and avocados in Ventura and Monterey Counties.
+Mr. Leavens, age 55, is the general manager of Leavens Ranches, a family partnership, that farms 1100 acres of lemons and avocados in Ventura and Monterey Counties.
 He has served as President of the Ventura County Farm Bureau, the Ventura County Resource Conservation District and was a founding member of the University of California Hansen Trust Advisory Committee.
 Leavens Ranches have been Calavo members since 1956.

-Dorcas H. McFarlane
+Dorcas H. McFarlane Director since 1986

-Ms. McFarlane, age 74, owns and operates the J.K.
+Ms. McFarlane, age 75, owns and operates the J.K.
 Thille Ranches, a 280-acre farm on which avocados, lemons and vegetables have been grown since 1972.
 She is a former member of the board of the Saticoy Lemon Association, and a current member of the boards of the Agricultural Issues Center and the Agricultural Council of California.

-John M. Hunt
+John M. Hunt Director since 1993

-Mr. Hunt, age 49, has served as the General Manager of Embarcadero Ranch since 1982 where he manages a 400-acre avocado and citrus ranch.
+Mr. Hunt, age 50, has served as the General Manager of Embarcadero Ranch since 1982 where he manages a 400-acre avocado and citrus ranch.

-Egidio Carbone, Jr.
+Egidio Carbone, Jr. Director since 2005

-Mr. Carbone, age 65, served as Vice-President, Finance and Corporate Secretary for Calavo Growers, Inc. from 1980 to 2002.
+Mr. Carbone, age 66, served as Vice-President, Finance and Corporate Secretary for Calavo Growers, Inc. from 1980 to 2002.

-Harold Edwards
+Harold Edwards Director since 2006

-Mr. Edwards, age 40, has been the President and Chief Executive Officer of Limoneira Company, an agricultural, real estate and community development company, since November 2004.
-Prior to joining Limoneira Company, Mr. Edwards was the President of Puritan Medical Products, a division of Airgas Inc. from January 2003 to November 2004; Vice President and General Manager of Latin America and Global Expert of Fischer Scientific International, Inc. from September 2001 to December 2002; General Manager of Cargill Animal Nutrition Philippines operations, a division of Cargill, Inc., from May 2001 to September 2001; and Managing Director of Agribrands Philippines, Inc., a division of Agribrands International (Purina) from 1999 to 2001.
+Mr. Edwards, age 41, has been the President and Chief Executive Officer of Limoneira Company, an agricultural, real estate and community development company, since November 2004.
+Prior to joining Limoneira Company, Mr. Edwards was the President of Puritan Medical Products, a division of Airgas Inc. from January 2003 to November 2004; Vice President and General Manager of Latin America and Global Expert of Fischer Scientific

+International, Inc. from September 2001 to December 2002; General Manager of Cargill Animal Nutrition Philippines operations, a division of Cargill, Inc., from May 2001 to September 2001; and Managing Director of Agribrands Philippines, Inc., a division of Agribrands International (Purina) from 1999 to 2001.
 Mr. Edwards is a graduate of American Graduate School of International Management and Lewis and Clark College.

-Alan Van Wagner
+Alan Van Wagner Director since 2006